 (3) Contribute to an increase in brand value by protecting technologies, designs, and names that are tied to brand identity through a mix of intellectual properties (patent rights, design rights, trademark rights, and copyrights).

-By these activities, Epson’s Intellectual Property Division Epson is pursuing the aspirational goal of achieving sustainability and enriching communities
+We at Epson’s Intellectual Property Division contribute to the achievement of Epson 25 Renewed and to the realization of our purpose by executing strategies based on these missions.

 Epson’s Intellectual Property Strategy